-If you are travelling across Bangladesh or are at any specific city there, trying out their cuisine is a must.
+If you are traveling across Bangladesh or are at any specific city there, trying out their cuisine is a must.
 The Seafood here is the most popular and delicious.
 Sutki is a must try local fish out there.
 Chingri malai curry is the best try among seafood delicacies.
 You can also enjoy fried fishes and Rohu.
 Apart from the seafood, you can also pamper your taste buds with the local Biriyanis, Kala Bhuna, Mejbani Mangso, Various Kormas, and meats.
 In desserts definitely, feast on ras malais and rosogollas.

 THE UNIQUE TOUCH OF CHITTAGONG

 Chittagong is one of the few cities that lets you eerily enjoy the essence of the scenery from both the plains and also from the awe-inducing mountain tops that stare down at the seas.
 It is also home to the Chittagong Veterinary and Animal Sciences University, which as history recalls is the only veterinary college in Bangladesh.

 TRIP ADVISOR & TAKEAWAY

 You should always try to take a tourist guide arranged from hotels fluent in Bengali This is because most of the locals do not understand other languages which may cause a hurdle for Tourists.
 A budget of 50,000 is ideal for submerging yourself with the cultural diversity and green landscapes of the city.
 You should be careful while entering a restaurant as many of the street restaurants do not practice good hygiene and this could lead to an upset stomach in tourists.
 Never try to buy adulterated alcohol in Chittagong, as this can be fatal.
 Being a foreigner, you can purchase alcohol from licensed pubs and shops, which are easily available in Chittagong.